flimshaw/jquery-github-widget/README.md

 #####Width
     width
-    	Accepted parameters: A string representing a custom width for the widget, 		in CSS complicant units (px/%/em/pt)
+    	Accepted parameters: A string representing a custom width for the widget, in CSS compliant units (px/%/em/pt)

 The default width of the widget is 400px, and I wouldn't recommend setting this below about 250px as the layout starts to look a little weird.

 #####Show repos
     show_repos
-    	Accepted parameters: number/interger
+    	Accepted parameters: number/integer

 The number of repos you wish to display within the widget, with a maximum of 30.
-This is a limit set by Github for one page of their API, you can get more but if you want to show mroe than 30 in a simple widget like this you're probably not getting the best use out of it anyway.
+This is a limit set by Github for one page of their API, you can get more but if you want to show more than 30 in a simple widget like this you're probably not getting the best use out of it anyway.
 The default is 10.

 #####Oldest first
     oldest_first